standard-for-public-code/standard-for-public-code/criteria/code-in-the-open.md

 Coding in the open:

-* improves transparency.
+* improves transparency,
-* increases code quality.
+* increases code quality,
 * facilitates the auditing processes.

 ## What this does not do